 Nestled on the Baltic Sea at the mouth of Latvia’s River Daugava, Riga is so much more than the picturesque Gothic city it initially appears to be.
 Of course, those spires and the medieval Old Town are part of what makes it so attractive, but there’s also a lot going on beneath the surface.

-Behind the wooden buildings and cobblestones, you’ll find a vibrant cultural centre full to bursting with contemporary art, hip bars and innovative food offerings.
-It’s an architecture buff’s dream destination; walking along streets lined with candy-coloured buildings and art deco creations makes you feel like you’re in a film set.
+Behind the wooden buildings and cobblestones, you’ll find a vibrant cultural center full to bursting with contemporary art, hip bars, and innovative food offerings.
+It’s an architecture buff’s dream destination; walking along streets lined with candy-colored buildings and art deco creations makes you feel like you’re in a film set.
 The new national library, by local architect Gunnar Birkerts, is another arresting sight.

 Aside from the living museum of the city itself, you’ll also find tonnes of fascinating museums telling you more about the history and culture of Latvia and its capital.
-Spend your days here, or in the many art galleries, soaking up the surroundings and stopping the bar at the Kanepes culture centre or famous Café Osiris for refreshment.
-Not for nothing is it (occasionally) dubbed the ‘Baltic Berlin’.
-Edgy bars doubling as art spaces, techno clubs and innovative pop-up eateries abound, particularly in the Old Town.
+Spend your days here, or in the many art galleries, soaking up the surroundings and stopping the bar at the Kanepes culture center or famous Café Osiris for refreshment.
+Not for nothing is it (occasionally) dubbed the ‘Baltic Berlin.’
+Edgy bars doubling as art spaces, techno clubs, and innovative pop-up eateries abound, particularly in the Old Town.

-The exhibitions (temporarily housed in the former US embassy until the official building reopens in 2020) are interesting but often disturbing.
+The exhibitions (temporarily housed in the former US embassy until the official building reopens in 2020) are fascinating but often disturbing.
 They include a recreation of a gulag cell, first-hand accounts of deportations and imprisonments, and evidence of the resistance.
-There’s an important audio-visual archive that contributes documentary films.
+There’s a critical audio-visual archive that contributes to documentary films.
 The stated aim is to remember victims of occupation and remind the world of the crimes Latvia suffered; visiting is a mark of respect and understanding.
 For those seeking further interest in this sad period of history, you might also consider this Dark Years walking tour.

-It shows the development of Latvian art from the 18th century to the present day and includes works by masters of the Latvian painting school such as Purvītis, Rozentāls, Annuss and Valters (don’t worry if you haven’t heard of them!).
-There are also often interesting temporary exhibitions to supplement this education in local art.
+It shows the development of Latvian art from the 18th century to the present day and includes works by masters of the Latvian painting school such as Purvītis, Rozentāls, Annuss, and Valters (don’t worry if you haven’t heard of them!).
+There are also often exciting temporary exhibitions to supplement this education in local art.

-This cylindrical tower is the sole survivor out of 18 that were built in the 14th century to strengthen the defence of the old city wall.
-It now proudly stands firm as home to the Latvian War Museum, having acted formerly as a prison, a torture chamber, a gunpowder store and a frat house (not sure which is the most gruesome, really!).
-The walls are 2.5m thick, which was obviously effective as the there are nine Russian cannonballs that didn’t make it through built into the walls by the stonemasons – clearly ones with a sense of humour!
+This cylindrical tower is the sole survivor out of 18 that was built in the 14th century to strengthen the defense of the old city wall.
+It now proudly stands firm as home to the Latvian War Museum, having acted formerly as a prison, a torture chamber, a gunpowder store, and a frat house (not sure which is the most gruesome, really!).
+The walls are 2.5m thick, which was obviously effective as there are nine Russian cannonballs that didn’t make it through built into the walls by the stonemasons – clearly ones with a sense of humor!

 As you’d expect from a country so unfortunately ravaged by war, the Latvian War Museum has an extensive collection covering the struggles of the 20th century, from the occupations to the fight for independence and the development of the country’s army.
-With photographs, memorabilia and life-size wax figurines, the inside of the Powder Tower is as interesting as the exterior.
+With photographs, memorabilia, and life-size wax figurines, the inside of the Powder Tower is as impressive as the exterior.

 Founded in 1912, Riga Zoo offers you the opportunity to get out of the city and into the hilly pine forest where it’s located.
 It’s not the biggest zoo we’ve ever been to (understatement), but it’s in a gorgeous location and has over 400 species of animal living there.
 Among the trees of Mezaparks and along the side of Lake Kisezers, a range of wildlife coexists.

 Whether you’re interested in cars or not, this is an absolute gem of a museum.
-It’s actually the largest antique vehicle museum in the Baltic countries and boasts an extremely impressive collection.
-It’s a little bit outside the city centre, but the journey to get there is worth it when you get to see not only the cars that belonged to USSR dignitaries like Stalin, Gorky and Khrushchev, but life-sized models of those men as well (warts and all).
+It’s actually the most extensive antique vehicle museum in the Baltic countries and boasts an extremely impressive collection.
+It’s a little bit outside the city center, but the journey to get there is worth it when you get to see not only the cars that belonged to USSR dignitaries like Stalin, Gorky, and Khrushchev but life-sized models of those men as well (warts and all).

 You’ll also find vintage Rolls Royces and BMWs alongside the oldest car in the world – the Benz Patent Motorwagen.
 When you get tired of looking at these cars, have a go on one of the interactive driving games or get a picture of you at a Soviet parade using a green screen.
 The quirky touches are classic Riga!

-When you want a break from all the historic sightseeing, Livu Aquapark is the place to come.
+When you want a break from all the historical sightseeing, Livu Aquapark is the place to come.
 Located on the edge of a lake, this water park boasts both indoor and outdoor fun (outside is summer only, of course!).
 There are three areas – one for all the splashing around, one for families and one spa and sauna area to relax in.
-Between these you’ll find Kamikaze, a slide for adrenalin junkies that’s the height of a 5-story building, a 45-meter water loop, an almost too realistic wave pool and a tornado pipe.
+Between these, you’ll find Kamikaze, a slide for adrenalin junkies that’s the height of a 5-story building, a 45-meter water loop, an almost too realistic wave pool, and a tornado pipe.

 If all this sounds a bit overwhelming, or you like to relax after going on all the slides, then Livu’s got you covered.
-With a Tropic Wood Zone for more sedate playing, four different saunas and a huge range of spa treatments, you’ll definitely leave feeling ready to take on the world!
+With a Tropic Wood Zone for more sedate playing, four different saunas, and a vast range of spa treatments, you’ll definitely leave feeling ready to take on the world!

 Hold the phone, did you know this was the tallest tower in the European Union (and the 3rd tallest in Europe)?
-For some reason our minds still thought it was the Eiffel Tower!
-Unfortunately, it’s currently closed until 2023 due to an extensive renovation project but when that’s complete there will be a restaurant at about 100 meters, a Foucault pendulum and the opportunity to see the tower’s bomb shelter.
+For some reason, our minds still thought it was the Eiffel Tower!
+Unfortunately, it’s currently closed until 2023 due to an extensive renovation project.
+Yet, when that’s complete, there will be a restaurant at about 100 meters, a Foucault pendulum, and the opportunity to see the tower’s bomb shelter.

-It began transmission in 1986 and has a projected service life of 250 years, so it will be interesting to see how its uses change as technology develops.
+It began transmission in 1986 and has a projected service life of 250 years, so it will be interesting to see how the use of Riga Radio Tower changes as technology develops.
 For visitors to Riga, it’s mainly interesting to see the incredible views from the observation platform at 97 meters.

-Artefacts date back to the Bronze Age with examples of pre-Christian jewellery and continue up to World War II.
-The navigation aspect of the name refers to the collection of instruments, ship models, maps and plans that give an insight into how people found their way in times gone by.
-The combination of the unique setting and the vast group of pieces make it one of the most unusual things to do in Riga.
+Artifacts date back to the Bronze Age with examples of pre-Christian jewelry and continue up to World War II.
+The navigation aspect of the name refers to the collection of instruments, ship models, maps, and plans that give an insight into how people found their way in times gone by.
+The combination of the unique setting and the large group of pieces make it one of the most unusual things to do in Riga.

-Here you’ll learn about the chocolate-making traditions of the company through interesting videos, create videos of your own, learn how to make some of the treats the company produces and even get a message printed on a chocolate bar.
+Here you’ll learn about the chocolate-making traditions of the company through exciting videos, create videos of your own, learn how to make some of the treats the company produces, and even get a message printed on a chocolate bar.
 It’s great for kids – or adult chocoholics!

 In 1997 the museum was fully privatized and opened up to the public.
 All the exhibits are outdoors, so are slightly weather-worn, but for those interested in the Cold War or engineering, it’s a must-see.
 The planes range from the huge Mi-6 helicopter to MiG fighter jets and demonstrate the evolution of aviation.
 Given its location, it’s the ideal place to visit when you’ve got an hour or so to kill before your flight.